typo3-themes/themes/Contributing.md

 Additionally we need information to reproduce the problem.

-* What do you wanted to achieve?
+* What did you want to achieve?
 * What have you done?
 * What happened?
 * What have you expected to happen?